Jonathon DeCarlo, CAC-III

 He serves on the editorial board of the Clinical Supervisor, and has provided extensive training and organizational consultation in supervision, including to the Connecticut Department of Mental Health and Addiction Services, District of Columbia’s Department of Mental Health and the Arizona Department of Child Safety.
 He has collaborated on various publications including “Mental Health in Juvenile Detention Facilities: A Review” in The Journal of the American Academy of Psychiatry and the Law, “Exploring New Frontiers: Recovery Oriented Peer Support Programming in a Psychiatric Emergency Department”, in the Journal of Psychiatric Rehabilitation and “Workforce Development and Mental Health Transformation: A State Perspective in The Community Mental Health Journal.

-Robert holds a BS from Utah Valley University, as well as an MBA with a concentration in Entrepreneurship and Healthcare Management from The University of Arizona’s Eller College of Management.
-He is a Certified Alcohol and Drug Abuse Counselor (CADC-II), and has lead in the development, start-up, and expansion of many Behavioral Health firms.
-Robert is active within the Southern Arizona investment community, and works alongside the Desert Angels.
-He also sits on the board of directors for Recovering Communities of Step Ahead (RCOSA), C4 Recovery Solutions, and enjoys working with various community and mental health programs in Illinois and Arizona.
+Mr. Ryberg joined the C4 Recovery Foundation board of directors in 2011.
+He holds a BS from Utah Valley University, as well as an MBA with a concentration in Entrepreneurship and Healthcare Management from The University of Arizona’s Eller College of Management.
+He is a Certified Alcohol and Drug Abuse Counselor (CADC) and enjoys working with various community and mental health programs in Illinois and Arizona.
+Mr. Ryberg is also an angel investor and consultant and board member in numerous growth-oriented healthcare and service businesses.

 Ryan has extensive knowledge of the outpatient behavioral healthcare industry and has been directly involved from the beginning stages with the development and operation of numerous outpatient behavioral health clinics.
 His involvement ranges from direct management and operations consulting, to culture and IT consulting and growth.